top of page

 Professional Advisors to FMCH UK

-Dr. Rupal Dalal MD
+Dr Rupal Dalal MD

-Dr. Lisa Teoh MBChB, MRCPCh
+Dr Lisa Teoh MBChB, MRCPCh

-Dr. Clare Taylor BA, MBChB, FRCS, FRCEM
+Dr Clare Taylor BA, MBChB, FRCS, FRCEM

-She has a special interest in training and education and was appointed Medical Dean for Bath Academy in 2010.
-In 2015 Clare became an honorary reader at the University of Bristol Medical School.
-She is an examiner for the Royal College of Emergency Medicine, an Educational Supervisor, and South West regional representative for the Resus Council UK.
-She is a course director on Advanced Trauma Life Support and Advanced Life Support courses.
+Clare studied medicine at Bristol University and undertook specialty training in Emergency Medicine in England and Australia, becoming a Consultant at the Royal United Hospital, Bath in 2002.
+She has a special interest in training and education, serving as Medical Dean for Bath Academy, an honorary reader at the University of Bristol Medical School, and an examiner for the Royal College of Emergency Medicine.
+She is also a course director on Advanced Trauma Life Support and Advanced Life Support courses.

 bottom of page